 In your own worldbuilding, you might not necessarily have these specific situations.
 But the concepts involved are delicious for generating story conflict.
 Stakes are high, incentives can balance on the edge of a knife, and much will depend on the characters involved.
 A good deal can be messed up by an impatient character, or implacable enemies might recognize an alignment of interests that can encourage the first tentative steps toward peace.

 (This post is part of Politics for Worldbuilders, an occasional series.
 Many of the previous posts in this series eventually became grist for my handbook for authors and game designers, Beyond Kings and Princesses: Governments for Worldbuilders.
-I am now moving my attention to the planned second and third books in this series; the subject matter of this post fits into the third book, working title War for Worldbuilders.
+The topic of this post belongs in the planned second book in this series, working title Wealth for Worldbuilders.
 No idea when it will be finished, but it should be fun!)